erinn/ddi/README.md

     Options:
       --help  Show this message and exit.

-To pass in the HOSTS you would do the following:
+To pass in the HOSTS arguments and an env variable you would do the following:

     export DDI_HOST_INFO_HOSTS=host1.example.com host2.example.com